Joining Forces: Employment

 - Promote expanded employment and career development opportunities for veterans and military spouses.

-- Highlight the workforce potential of veterans and military spouses.
+- Highlight career and hiring resources for veterans and military spouses.

-- Educate employers about the need to create military family-friendly workplaces.
+- Educate employers about the business case for hiring veteran military spouses.

-- Work to reduce or eliminate licensing and credentialing barriers.
+- Work to reduce or eliminate licensing and credentialing barriers for transitioning service members, veterans, and their families.

-In August of 2011, the President challenged businesses to hire or train 100,000 unemployed veterans or their spouses by the end of 2013.
-Since then, businesses have hired and trained more than 380,000 veterans and military spouses.
-Companies have also committed to hire or train an additional 435,000 veterans and their spouses by the end of 2018.
+In August of 2011, the President challenged businesses to hire or train 100,000 veterans and military spouses.
+Since then, businesses have hired and trained more than half a million veterans and military spouses.

-On November 21st, 2011, the President signed the VOW to Hire Heroes Act, a law that combines provisions of the veterans’ tax credits from the President’s American Jobs Act, Senator Patty Murray’s Hiring Heroes Act, and Rep. Jeff Miller’s Veterans Opportunity to Work Act.
-The comprehensive package aggressively attacks the unacceptably high rate of veteran unemployment.
-The Obama Administration has also created Employment Resources to help veterans translate their military skills for the civilian workforce, built new online tools to aid veterans in their search for jobs, and partnered with the Chamber of Commerce and the private sector to make it easier to connect our veterans with companies that want to hire them.
+The Obama Administration has created employment resources such as the Veteran Employment Center and the Military Spouse Employment Portal to help veterans translate their military skills for the civilian workforce, built new online tools to aid veterans in their search for jobs, and partnered with the private sector to make it easier to connect our veterans with companies that want to hire them.